-Aside from the many hotels and B&Bs that can be found in Ireland’s cities and countryside, you’ll be pleasantly surprised by the number of alternative forms of accommodation available on the Emerald Isle these days.
+Aside from the many hotels and B&Bs that can be found in Ireland’s cities and countryside, you’ll be pleasantly surprised by the range of alternative forms of accommodation available in the Emerald Isle these days.

 Some of the properties mentioned below are under the care of the Irish Landmark Trust.